8balloon/eigenstate/README.md

 ## Methods

-Methods are how you update your application's state.

-**Methods are defined with two parameters, and called with one or zero arguments.**

-The second parameter, `state`, is provided automatically.
-Look at each of the methods in the example above; they all use the `state` parameter to do useful stuff.
+See the example above, which demonstrates all of these principles.

+1. A method is defined with two parameters.

+2. A method is called with one or zero arguments.
+An argument for the second parameter (`state`) is provided by Eigenstate.
+You may not provide this argument. yourself.

+3. A method may update state by returning updated state data.

-**Methods may update state by returning updated state data.**
+4. A method may invoke other methods, but a method that does so may not update state directly by returning updated state data.
+(See [here](https://github.com/8balloon/eigenstate#method-purity) for a deeper explanation)

-Look at the methods `increment` and `changeColor` in the example above.
-Each of them updates state by returning an updated state data object.
-The view component updates accordingly, using state through `props`.

-Methods that return updated state data (like `increment` and `changeColor`) are called *pure methods*.

-**Methods may be pure XOR impure.
-Async code goes in impure methods.**

-Methods may invoke other methods.
-Methods that do this are called *impure methods*.
-Impure methods may not return updated state data, but they may still update state by calling methods which do.
-Look at `delayedIncrement` above for an example of this.

-Eigenstate will throw an error it finds you using a method that is pure *and* impure (see [here](https://github.com/8balloon/eigenstate#method-purity) for more explanation).
-Use impure methods for asynchronous code (callbacks), like `$.ajax` or `setTimeout`.

 ## API